-Committee membership on 31 December 2016
+Committee membership on December 31, 2018

 Chairman's and Corporate Governance Committee Compensation Committee Nomination and Sustainability Committee Audit Committee

-Peter Brabeck-Letmathe Chairman • (Chair) •
+Paul Bulcke, Chairman • (Chair) •

-Paul Bulcke CEO •
+Ulf Mark Schneider, CEO •

-Andreas Koopmann Vice Chairman • • • (Chair)
+Henri de Castries, Vice Chairman,

+Lead Independent Director • (Chair) •

-Beat Hess • • (Chair)
+Beat W. Hess • • (Chair)

 Renato Fassbind • • (Chair)

-Steven G. Hoch •

-Naïna Lal Kidwai •

 Jean-Pierre Roth •

 Ann M. Veneman •

-Henri de Castries •

-Eva Cheng •
+Eva Cheng • •

 Ruth K. Oniang'o

 Patrick Aebischer •

+Ursula M. Burns •

+Kasper B. Rorsted

+Pablo Isla

+Kimberly A. Ross •

-The above fees and allowances cover the period between the Annual General Meeting 2016 and the Annual General Meeting 2017.
+The above fees and allowances cover the period between the Annual General Meeting 2018 and the Annual General Meeting 2019.
 They are paid in two instalments.
 Board membership and Committee fees are paid 50% in cash and 50% in Nestlé S.A. shares, which are subject to a three-year blocking period.
 The blocking period remains applicable upon termination of the mandate.

 The number of Nestlé S.A. shares is determined by taking the closing price of the share on the SIX Swiss Exchange on the ex-dividend date of the respective financial year.
 For valuation purposes, the shares are discounted by 16.038% to account for the blocking period of three years.
-In 2016, the value was CHF 58.82.
+In 2018, the value was CHF 62.69.

-Compensation Payout 2016
+Compensation Payout 2018

-At the Annual General Meeting of 7 April 2016, the shareholders approved a maximum compensation for the Board of Directors of CHF 10.5 million for 2016.
-The total actual compensation pay-out for 2016 including social security contributions was CHF 9 958 513.
+At the Annual General Meeting of April 12, 2018, the shareholders approved a maximum compensation for the Board of Directors of CHF 10.0 million for the period from the Annual General Meeting 2018 to the Annual General Meeting 2019.
+The total actual compensation pay-out for this period including social security contributions is CHF 8 707 990.